 In other words, a legal secretary is a person who handles everything aside from practicing law in a law firm.
 Performing legal assistant jobs involves mostly doing such work for partner members and greatly facilitating the daily operations of law firms.

 Legal Secretary Salaries & Training

-Factors like the type, location, and size of an employer are relevant when it comes to a legal secretary’s salary.
+Factors like the type, location, and size of an employer are relevant when it comes to a legal secretary's salary.
 Your level of expertise and experience is also a crucial consideration.
-However, having more than five years of experience in the large, medium, or multinational firms puts you at the highest end of the salary spectrum.
+However, having more than five years of experience in medium, large, or multinational firms puts you at the highest end of the salary spectrum.

 Personal study and hands-on experience are the most common ways of facilitating training for these legal professionals.
 At the same time, professional or advanced training courses are sometimes sponsored by employers.